You’ve heard the saying “slow but steady wins the race”.

 What’s the Difference Between Networking and an Informational Interview?

-What is an “Informational Interview” or as I prefer to call it an informational meeting?
-It is when you ask to meet someone whom you may or may not know and ask to learn more about what they do or for information about the company they work for.
+An “Informational Interview” or as I prefer to call it an informational meeting are one and the same.
+When you ask to meet someone whom you may or may not know and ask to learn more about what they do or for information about the company they work for, that is an informational meeting.

 Networking is a more general conversation, though it may lead to an informational meeting.
 Most people are flattered to be asked, IF, you ask in a flattering way.
 Informational Interviews is Networking lays this out.